MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-config-problem-no-users-provisioned.md

 >

-## Provisioning logs say users are skipped and not provisioned even though they're assigned
+## Provisioning logs say users are skipped and not provisioned even though they are assigned

 When a user shows up as “skipped” in the provisioning logs, it's important to review the **Steps** tab of the log to determine the reason.
 Below are common reasons and resolutions: